prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 We had some brief discussion around the similarity of the BUILD_PATH_PREFIX_MAP proposal with SOURCE_DATE_EPOCH:

-<nowiki>* they're both environment variables</nowiki>
+* they're both environment variables

-<nowiki>* they both have clearly established semantics of how we want build systems to transform/stabilize certain forms of ephemeral data</nowiki>
+* they both have clearly established semantics of how we want build systems to transform/stabilize certain forms of ephemeral data

-<nowiki>* in many situations, the goal is for the build system to not need either env var, because the ephemeral data in question simply isn't a part of the build process at all.</nowiki>
+* in many situations, the goal is for the build system to not need either env var, because the ephemeral data in question simply isn't a part of the build process at all.

 We currently have patches oustanding for gcc and golang.
 We don't think that anyone has even asked clang for support yet.